 It may be a hard sell.
-With Republicans holding just 52 votes in the Senate, Democratic votes are needed to reach the 60-vote threshold for passage in the 100-member chamber.
+With Republicans holding just 52 votes in the Senate, Democratic voters are needed to reach the 60 vote threshold for passage.
 While Democrats don't want to be blamed for shutting down the government, they're also under pressure from their base to block Trump at every turn.
 And anything that Democrats would approve is likely to alienate the conservative Republicans in the House.

 In May, Trump will present the rest of his budget.
 It will include the White House outlook for the economy, as well as tax proposals, and plans for reducing the deficit.